zoujiaqing/Signal-Server/README.md

 - [The Signal-Android repo with instructions on how to connect it to this server](https://github.com/JJTofflemire/Signal-Android)
 - [Dependancies installation notes for Ubuntu / Debian](docs/dependancies.md)

+## Docker!

+- Signal-Server v9.81.0 has been dockerized!

+- This long guide can all be ignored, just follow the [config instructions](docs/config-documentation.md)(including the [docker specific instructions!](docs/config-documentation.md#dockerized-signal-server-documentation)) then follow the [Docker fork's](https://github.com/JJTofflemire/Signal-Server/tree/docker) instructions on getting set up

 ## Dependancies

 - Java (openjdk)